eclab/edisyn/README.md

 # edisyn
-Synthesizer Patch Editor (Version 3)
+Synthesizer Patch Editor (Version 4)

 By Sean Luke (sean@cs.gmu.edu)

 ## About

 Edisyn is a synthesizer patch editor library written in pure Java.
-It comes with one completed patch editor for the *Waldorf Blofeld*, but will ultimately have some more written for it as well as I get time.
-Edisyn has no graphical interface editor system like Ctrlr, but it's designed to make the GUI pretty easy to write.
+It comes with two completed patch editors, for the *Waldorf Blofeld* and the *Waldorf Microwave II* series (including the XT and XTk), but will ultimately have some more written for it as well as I get time.
+Edisyn has no graphical interface editor system like Ctrlr, but it's designed to make the GUI pretty easy to write (well, for me anyway).

 At present Edisyn *only runs on OS X* (well, I've only tried it on OS X, that's its target).
 If you try running it elsewhere, you're on your own.
+We have confirmation that it runs fine under Linux.

-This is Edisyn version 3, a very early prerelease which doesn't feel very MacOS like yet, and which has lots of wires sticking out.
+This is Edisyn version 4, an early prerelease which doesn't feel very MacOS like yet, and which has lots of wires sticking out.
 But it works!
-Try it out on your Blofeld.
+Try it out on your synth!

-There is also part of an editor for the Waldorf II/XT/Xtk, but it's not done yet.

 ## Installation